joshraphael/ra4111/DESIGN.md

 Rich presence is available and will change depending on where you are in the game

-1. if youre in the main lobby it will display
+1. if you're in the main lobby it will display
     * "Main Lobby"
     * Number of stars
     * level pass obtained
     * credits earned
-2. if youre in a mission it will display
+2. if you're in a mission it will display
     * "Level X Mission Y"
     * current hearts
     * current stars